Maths homework at home – is your child doing any? If not… then that might be the reason why they’re not getting better marks at school.

 - Because doing harder questions will help them develop their thinking skills.

 - They’ll also help them improve their understanding of the underlying concepts and the step by step method of solving each question.

 They need to be doing more of the questions from each exercise if not all of them.
 What’s happened to “try the harder questions and see how you go” instead of only setting the easier questions to do.

 For My Students Who Are In This Situation

 I set them extra Maths questions to be done by their next tutoring lesson.
 Most of these are the harder questions that their teacher doesn’t set the class for homework.

-In doing so it gives my students the extra work they need to have for any chance of doing harder Maths in the their senior years at school…it takes their understanding to a higher level and gives them some of those building blocks for advanced Maths.
+In doing so it gives my students the extra work they need to have for any chance of doing harder Maths in their senior years at school.
+It takes their understanding to a higher level and gives them some of those building blocks for advanced Maths.